Offered On-Campus

 Within the pages of The Church of the Fundamentalists, Dr. Larry R. Oats examines how the ecclesiologies of mid-twentieth century fundamentalists and evangelicals affected their views of separation and, in turn, how those views led individuals to establish, abandon, or modify their application of ecclesiastical separation.
 The Church of the Fundamentalists explores one theological basis for the division of fundamentalism and the new evangelicals of the mid-twentieth century: the doctrine of the church.

-Excerpt from “The Church of the Fundamentalists”
+Excerpt from The Church of the Fundamentalists

-Roger Williams provides an early example of an American separatist.
+“Roger Williams provides an early example of an American separatist.
 Williams believed that the Church of England had failed and that leaving it was absolutely necessary.
 He left England to remove himself from its influence, only to discover that the Puritan churches of Massachusetts were “tainted with Roman corruption.”
 This forced Williams to draw a distinction between “godly persons” and “godly persons who had renounced their participation in the Church of England.”
-To worship with a godly person who had not renounced the Church of England was tantamount to worshipping with the unconverted.[1]
-[1] Edmund S. Morgan, Roger Williams: The Church and the State (New York: Harcourt, Brace, 1967), 38.
+To worship with a godly person who had not renounced the Church of England was tantamount to worshipping with the unconverted.”
+[1]

 About the Author

 Dr. Larry R. Oats has earned three master’s degrees and a PhD in Systematic Theology.
-As one of Maranatha Baptist University’s most distinguished alumni and frequent conference speakers for both the University and Seminary, he has been involved in Christian higher education for over 45 years.
+As one of Maranatha Baptist University’s most distinguished alumni and frequent conference speakers for both the University and Seminary, he has been involved in Christian higher education for 50 years.
 Dr. Oats has written numerous theological papers and is an authority on Baptist fundamentalism.

-Order Your Copy Below
+Order Your Copy HERE

 Menu